kleijnweb/swagger-bundle/docs.md

 When a controller action returns `NULL` or an empty string, SwaggerBundle will return an empty `204` response, provided that one is defined in the specification.
 Otherwise, it will default to the first 2xx type response defined in your spec, or if all else fails, simply 200.

-This behavior is defined by `KleijnWeb\PhpApi\Middleware\Util\OkStatusResolver`.
+This behavior is defined by `KleijnWeb\PhpApi\Descriptions\Util\OkStatusResolver`.
 You can override it by subclassing it and injecting it into the `ResponseFactory`:

 ```yaml
 swagger: